Crafton Hills College: Student life

 College clubs change on a yearly basis.
 Crafton Hills publishes an annual art and literature magazine, The Sand Canyon Review.
 The College Honors Institute (CHI) provides graduates with priority admission and scholarship consideration at many public and private four-year institutions.
 Theater arts productions, art exhibits, social activities, interactive workshops, cultural events, and musical performances occur year-round.

 Athletics

 Crafton Hills College has men's and women's swim teams that began in Spring 2018 and men's and women's water polo teams that began in Fall 2019.
 Crafton created a men's & women's cross-country team in 2022.
 The Crafton Hills Aquatics Center features a 50 meter by 25 yards Olympic Swimming Pool kept at 80 degrees year-round.
+The college hosts an annual California Classic Para Swim Meet.

+Public Safety Training Center

+Crafton Hills College broke ground on a new Public Safety Training Center, a specialized fire training structure that will be used by the college's Fire Academy and regional partners.
+The project is made possible by Measure CC, a bond approved by voters in 2018 to fund upgrades in the San Bernardino Community College District.
+Crafton Hills College started its Fire Academy in 1982, making it the second oldest fire academy in California.
+The academy enrolls about 30 students per semester, with two academies a year.
+The Training Center held a grand opening ceremony on January 12, 2024.

+Finkelstein Performing Arts Center

+Crafton began construction on a new 24,100 sq. ft.
+Performing Arts Center in May 2023.
+The new performing space will house instructional spaces for music, theater and dance programming will be ready for students in early 2025.